mkaczanowski/pastebin/README.md

 * Encryption - password-protected pastes are AES encrypted/decprypted in the browser via [CryptoJS](https://code.google.com/archive/p/crypto-js/)

 ## Usage
-Pastebin builds only with `rust-nightly` version and requires `llvm` compiler to be present (rocksdb deps).
+Pastebin builds only with `rust-nightly` version and requires `llvm` compiler (rocksdb deps).
 To skip the build process, you can use the docker image.

 ### Cargo
 ```